AzureIoTGBB/azure-iot-edge-hol/module2/README.md

 ![ArduinoIDE](/images/m2bArduino5.png)

 4. Now that the device is setup in the IDE, you can open and deploy a sample sketch.
-From the File -> Examples -> Basic menu open the “Blink” sketch.
+From the File -> Examples -> 01.Basics menu open the “Blink” sketch.

 ![ArduinoIDE](/images/m2bArduino6.png)